prometheus-community/helm-charts/README.md

 HTTP [Helm repositories](https://helm.sh/docs/topics/charts/#chart-repositories) continue to be supported.

-- ☝️ When using this method, you must first add the HTTP repo information to your Helm client:
+- ☝️ When using this method, you must first add the HTTP repository information to your Helm client:

   ```console
   helm repo add prometheus-community https://prometheus-community.github.io/helm-charts